uikit/uikit-site/docs/pages/slider.md

 </div>
 ```

 **Note** Since the slider effect needs a clipping container, box shadows of content items are also clipped.
-To get the best visual result, it's recommended to use the `uk-slider="center: true"` mode if your content items have a box shadow.
+To widen the container to prevent box-shadows from clipping, add the `.uk-slider-container-offset` class.
+Alternatively, use the `uk-slider="center: true"` mode if your content items have a box shadow.

 ***